bootstrap-vue/bootstrap-vue/src/components/form-datepicker/README.md

 Want a fancy popup with a dark background instead of a light background?
 Set the `dark` prop to `true` to enable the dark background.

+### Optional decade navigation buttons

+Set the prop `show-decade-nav` to enable the previous and next decade buttons in the datepicker's date navigation toolbar.

+The props `label-prev-decade` and `label-next-decade` props can be used to provide custom label text for the decade buttons.

 ### Button only mode

 <span class="badge badge-info small">v2.7.0+</span>